sesam-community/oracle-transform/README.md

 * !!!Setup your query to use '{key}' to grab values from the entity!
     * Like this ```SELECT * FROM A WHERE a.ID = '{_id}'```
-        * This query will use the current entity's _id and pass it into the query.
+        * This example will use the current entity's _id and pass it into the query.

-2. Create your own handler in handlers.python
+2. Use generic handler or Create your own handler in handlers.python
-    * You probably need your own handler to get the values you want back from the query.
-        * Look at do_meterpoint_query handler for inspiration.
+    * ```generic_handler``` returns an entity appended with the query result.
+This will be a list where each row is a dictionary.
     * Each handler needs the parameters: ```dbconnection, variables, logger, entity```
         * _Variables_ to get the query.
         * _dbconnection_ to run the query against.